“This post may contain affiliate links. Please read my disclosure for more info.

 No. When you sign up for Digit, you’d attach your checking account, but you don’t have to open a separate account.
 Digit will automatically open an account for you.

-How Much Does Digit Cost?
+How Does Digit Make Money?

 Can You Contact Digit Easily?